-The City received a transportation enhancement grant from the State of TN in 1996 to construct a pedestrian and bike trail from Anderson St. to Melrose St. The 2,800 ft trail was dedicated in honor of long time city leader Wes Davis.
+The City received a transportation enhancement grant from the State of Tennessee in 1996 to construct a pedestrian and bike trail from Anderson Street to Melrose Street.
+The 2,800-foot trail was dedicated in honor of longtime city leader Wes Davis.
 The trail is built on a former rail bed.

-Along this trail are 2 foot bridges which cross over the creek.
-The northern bridge is an old railroad trestle which measures 120’ long x 14’ wide.
-This trestle was redone with new foot boards and a handrail.
-The other is a 7’ x 109’ Steadfast steel and wooden bridge bought to replace an old trestle that had been removed.
-It is illuminated by 32, 5 globe old style lights.
+Along this trail are 2 footbridges which cross over the creek.
+The northern bridge is an old railroad trestle which measures 120 feet long by 14 feet wide.
+This trestle was redone with new footboards and a handrail.
+The other is a 7 by 109-foot Steadfast steel and wooden bridge bought to replace an old trestle that had been removed.
+It is illuminated by 32 5-globe old style lights.
 The lights are cast aluminum with plastic globes on concrete pillars.

-Along the trail are 2 expanded metal plastic coated benches with backs and 2, 20 gallon expanded metal plastic coated trash cans.
+Along the trail are 2 expanded metal plastic coated benches with backs and two 20-gallon expanded metal plastic coated trash cans.

-The signage for the Greenway consists of a 15’9” x 3’9” metal reproduction of the train engine that pulled the Bristol car.
-The identification sign for the Greenway is a wooden 16’ x 2’ sign which sits in a block flower bed illuminated by 2 spotlights and 2 single globe old style, cast aluminum pole lights.
+The signage for the Greenway consists of a 15-foot 9-inch by 3-foot 9-inch metal reproduction of the train engine that pulled the Bristol car.
+The identification sign for the Greenway is a wooden 16 by 2-foot sign which sits in a block flower bed illuminated by 2 spotlights and 2 single globe old style, cast aluminum pole lights.
 There is a small sitting area paying tribute to Wes Davis, with 2 benches and a plaque.

 This Greenway and amenities are in good condition.
 There are several sections of split rail fencing that need replacement and there are some erosion issues behind the train cars.